everpub/openscienceprize/proposal.md

 and bioinformatics researcher at UC Davis who is also an active open source developer and open science blogger.
 Several of his publications are highly reproducible already.

+[Kyle Cranmer](http://theoryandpractice.org) is a physics professor at NYU and co-lead of the open science and reproducibility working group as part of the Moore-Sloan Data Science Environment at NYU, a PI for the NSF-funded [DIANA-HEP](http://diana-hep.org) focusing on sustainable software, and founded the [Recast](https://github.com/recast-hep) project aimed at making analysis of particle physics data reproducible and reusable.

 The proponents are researchers in data intensive fields.
 They have significant technical experience with the individual components